-Planning advice on re-opening your business
+Planning advice on adapting your business during coronavirus

 This note has been prepared to assist local businesses as they take the first steps to reopening as we move within the easing of lockdown measures.